 Htacess Comment Organization

-Also, after editing your .htaccess file serveral times it may look a little complicated so I recommend adding a comment above the longer parts of code so that you know what each section is for when you look at the file again at a later date.
+Also, after editing your .htaccess file several times it may look a little complicated so I recommend adding a comment above the longer parts or sections of code so that you know what each section is for when you look at the file again at a later date.

 To add a comment to the htacess file you simply start the line with #, any code written after the # in the start of the line will not be executed.

 Htacess Comment Line Examples